minh1609/face-regconition/README.md

 ## Description

-Application helps recognize any famous people in the picture Simple Demo for React Hook: useState, useEffect
+Application helps recognize any famous people in the picture Simple Demo for

+-   React Hook: useState, useEffect
+-   Axios (api)
+-   AWS service

 ## Built with